hayj/WebBrowser/README.md

  * It retains proxy performance in b.durationHistory
  * Prevent infinite get using selenium
  * Considers an ajax sleep as not being a bottleneck, but the get itself
+ * It can detect 404 errors with Selenium (which doesn't provide this information).
+[Coming soon].

 You can set the driver and headless or not (don't forgot to install driver and set the PATH env):